 The Aviation Sciences program does not have any specific admissions requirements for general admission to UMES, although this is subject to change.
-The course sequence and prerequisites for Aviation Sciences program require that the Aviation Electronic students place into MATH 112 Calculus I to complete the program in eight semesters.
+The course sequence and prerequisites for Aviation Sciences program require that the student place into MATH 109 College Algebra, or higher (except for Aviation Electronics, which requires placement into MATH 112 Calculus I) in order to complete the program in eight semesters.

 The Aviation Sciences program consists of 120 total credit hours.
 Students complete 34 credit hours of Aviation core courses and choose one of four concentrations.
 The concentration areas are Professional Pilot, Aviation Electronics, Aviation Management, and Aviation Software, and each consists of 33 credit hours.
 The curricula include 41 credit hours of general education courses, 6 credit hours of support courses, and 6 hours of Aviation elective courses.